richardroy/delay/FOLIO.md

 # Project Features
 Delay is a project created to experience creating something within browsers that wasn't another SPA project.
-Using js and minimal npm libraries its minimal soltion to show basic development and build processes.
+Using js and minimal npm libraries its solution to show basic development and build processes.

 ## Project Structure
 Files are broken into: